-Table 1 lists some example molecular clouds, using data from Crutcher (1999), with predicted flux densities at 1 GHz.
-We have used the $B - n{\rm H}$ relation above with $\kappa = 0.6$ , assume a synchrotron frequency spectral index $\alpha = 1.0$ ( $\gamma = +3.0$ ), and $\Omega{\rm src} = \pi/4 \times \theta^2$ .
-Dense molecular clouds have typical densities of $10^5 - 10^6$ cm-3 in H2 and linear sizes of ~ 0.05 pc.
-This gives column densities of ~ $10^{23}$ cm-2.
-For typical distances of a ~kpc, this corresponds to angular sizes of ~ 10 arcsec.
-It can be seen that many of these sources have predicted flux densities of ~mJy.
+Table 1: Molecular cloud data from Crutcher (1999) with estimates of predicted integrated synchrotron flux density S{GHz} (mJy) at 1 GHz based on the statistical $B-n{\text{H}}$ scaling law (equation 4.2) with $\kappa = 0.6$.
+The flux density has been scaled to 1 GHz assuming a spectral index $\alpha = -0.8$ ($\gamma = 2.6$).
+The brightness temperature $T{\rm CHz}$ is what would be observed with a 51 arcmin beam

+It can be seen that many of these sources have predicted flux densities of \sim mJy.
 It is interesting to see that a few sources have much larger predicted flux densities (e.g. Sgr B2 at about 1 Jy).
 However, one has to be careful since these are due to the large physical size assumed (22 pc for Sgr B2).
 In practice, the collapsing clouds tend to be very small, often clustered, in a parent cloud that is much larger.
 The magnetic field measured in the densest regions is unlikely to apply to the entire cloud.
 Thus it is easy to over-estimate the flux density in this way and this appears to be why dense molecular clouds are not bright in low resolution radio surveys such as the Haslam et al. (1982) 408 MHz map.
 On the other hand, additional synchrotron from secondary leptons could boost the synchrotron level (Protheroe et al. 2008).

-Therefore, the predicted flux densities should only be considered order-of-magnitude estimates at this point since the precise values depend very sensitively on the choice of $\kappa$ and $n_0$ and on the observed input parameters.
+Therefore, the predicted flux densities should only be considered order-of-magnitude estimates at this point since the precise values depend very sensitively on the choice of κ and n_0 and on the observed input parameters.
 Furthermore, the huge scatter about this relation observed in Fig. 1 already indicates that either the measurements are not representative of the mean field, or, the simple $B - n{\rm H}$ relationship does not hold.
 New observations will be crucial for testing this hypothesis.